jacobdeichert/svelvet/README.md

 And finally, add some `svelte` files!
 All source files must be stored inside the `src` directory so `svelvet` can compile them into the `dist` directory.

-To compile in dev mode with file watching, use `npm run dev`.
+Use `npm run dev` to compile in dev mode.
+This watches for file changes, compiles to `dist` and starts a live reloading dev server on `localhost:8080`.

 To optimize a build for production, use `npm run build`.
-Then serve your `dist` directory!

 You also must have an [`index.html`][basic_example_html] file that loads your entrypoint or root `svelte` component.